romchhh/TeleBot-Residential-Complex/README.md

 ```

-5. Run the bot using `python main.py`.
+5. Run the bot using `python3 main.py`.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps: